Beyond Accuracy: Are Time Series Foundation Models Well-Calibrated?: Conclusion

 \subsubsection{Acknowledgments}

-This work was supported in part by the Hasso Plattner Institute (HPI) Research Center in Machine Learning and Data Science at the University of California, Irvine, by a Google faculty award, and by the National Institutes of Health under award 1R01CA297869-01.
-Felix Draxler acknowledges support from the Chan Zuckerberg Initiative.
+This work was supported in part by the Hasso Plattner Institute (HPI) Research Center in Machine Learning and Data Science at the University of California, Irvine, by a Google faculty award, by the National Science Foundation under award NSF RISE-2425932, and by the National Institutes of Health under awards 1R01CA297869-01 and R01-LM013344.
+FD acknowledges funding from the National Science Foundation (NSF) through an NSF CAREER Award IIS-2047418, IIS-2007719, the NSF LEAP Center, and the Chan Zuckerberg Initiative.